leanny01/supermarketvote/README.md

 # About

-A super market voting app, just for fun.
+Vote for your favorite supermarket, just for fun.